leads2b/receita-tools/tools/README.md

 To finish the set of available tools, if you want to retrieve captchas from the Receita's website there's the program `getcaptchas.php`.
-You can run it until you heve enough captchas to work with.
+You can run it until you have enough captchas to work with.
 This program will write captchas to the `captchas/` directory.